mikebowler/jekyll_jirametrics/quickstart.md

 }
 ```

-Now create a `config.rb` with just the connection details for the moment — we'll add your board once we've looked at it:
+Now create a `config.rb` with just the connection details for the moment.
+We'll add your board once we've looked at it:

 ```ruby
 Exporter.configure do